ynput/LabLib/docs/README.rst

 FFMPEG matrix values to be used in filters for repositioning. - Create correctly formed OIIO commandline strings automatically. - Render out frames with Color and Repositioning baked in using oiiotool

+**DISCLAIMER** This is still a wip, and it’s currently missing a lot of functionality.
+Use at your own risk!

 Instructions
 ------------